-I have been a licensed speech-language pathologist for 19 years with the following certification and training: ASHA, Teacher of the Speech and Hearing Handicap, Certified as an Early Intervention Provider in Brooklyn, Queens, and Nassau County, Hanen Program, Compton Foreign Accent Program, Lidcombe trained, FastForward, Prompt trained, Vital Stimulation trained, and Flexible Endoscopic Evaluation of Swallowing with Sensory Testing (FEESST) trained.
-My clinical expertise are in the following areas: language disorders in children from birth to three years of age, children with preschool language disorders and articulation/phonological disorders, childhood apraxia of speech, TBI, aphasia, swallowing disorders in adults, and stuttering in children and adults.
+I have been a licensed speech-language pathologist for 20 years with the following certification and training: ASHA, Teacher of the Speech and Hearing Handicap, Certified as an Early Intervention Provider in Brooklyn, Queens, and Nassau County, Hanen Program, Compton Foreign Accent Program, Lidcombe trained, FastForward, Prompt trained, Vital Stimulation trained, and Flexible Endoscopic Evaluation of Swallowing with Sensory Testing (FEESST) trained.
+My clinical expertise are in the following areas: children with preschool language disorders and articulation/phonological disorders, childhood apraxia of speech, TBI, aphasia, swallowing disorders in adults, and stuttering in children and adults.
 I have worked in a variety of settings including hospitals, nursing homes (contract), school (contract), private practices (and agencies) and a day treatment program.

 Name: The Neural Bases of Speech and Swallowing Disorders Laboratory

 The laboratory contains equipment for examining the effectiveness of certain treatment techniques, such as Electopalatography for children with articulation and phonological disorders, and Vital Stimulation for adults with swallowing disorders.
 In addition to other methods, Electropalatography (EPG) and Electromyography (EMG), which measures the activity of the muscles in order to evaluate motor learning patterns and performance, assist in investigating the neurological bases of these disorders.